dangliu/Massim_project/AS_scripts/README.md

 One minor modification is to change line 111 ```fbk_chunked = chunker(fbk_line, 3)``` to ```fbk_chunked = chunker(fbk_line, 2)```, as I only used two reference sources.

 ## Update
-I also made one script **RFMix2Mask.py** my own to produce a Eigenstrat format geno file based on the RFMix outputs.
-The outputs from this script were used to perform ancestry-specific ADMIXTURE and TreeMix.
+I also made one script **RFMix2Mask.py** my own to produce an Eigenstrat format geno file based on the RFMix outputs.
+The outputs from this script were used to perform ancestry-specific ADMIXTURE and TreeMix analyses.